-Matthew Rawcliffe attended The Lowry Centre for Advanced Training from the age of 15, and is now in his second year at Rambert School of Ballet and Contemporary Dance.
-He was recently announced as the winner of the Contemporary Final of BBC Young Dancer 2019, and will go on to represent the category at the Grand Final.
+Matthew Rawcliffe attended The Lowry Centre for Advanced Training from the age of 15, and went on to train at Rambert School of Ballet and Contemporary Dance.
+He was the winner of the Contemporary Final of BBC Young Dancer 2019.

 How did you discover the CAT scheme?